Ladybugs (film)

 Ladybugs is a 1992 American sports-comedy film starring Rodney Dangerfield and directed by Sidney J. Furie.
-Dangerfield plays a Denver businessman who takes over a girls soccer team that the company he works for sponsors.
-The film also stars Jackée Harry as his assistant coach, Ilene Graff as his girlfriend, Jonathan Brandis as his girlfriend's son, and Vinessa Shaw as his boss' daughter.
+Dangerfield plays a Denver businessman who takes over a girls' soccer team sponsored by the company that employs him.
+The film also stars Jackée Harry as his assistant coach, Ilene Graff as his girlfriend, Jonathan Brandis as his girlfriend's son, and Vinessa Shaw as his boss's daughter.

 Then Los Angeles Dodgers manager Tommy Lasorda has a cameo, as do Blake Clark and longtime Dangerfield friend Chuck McCann.

 Plot

-Chester Lee (Rodney Dangerfield) is desperate for a promotion at work and some respect from his boss.
-To impress his boss, he claims to have been a good soccer player in his youth and is badgered into coaching a girls' team called the Ladybugs.
-Dragging his assistant Julie (Jackée Harry) along as assistant coach, Chester figures the gig easy as the Ladybugs, sponsored by his company, are a dynasty, having dominated previous seasons.
+Chester Lee is desperate for a promotion at work and some respect from his boss.
+To impress his boss, he fabricates a story of having been an excellent soccer player in his youth.
+However, he gets badgered into coaching a girls' team called the Ladybugs, sponsored by his company.
+Dragging his assistant Julie along as assistant coach, Chester figures the gig will be easy since the Ladybugs are a dynasty, having dominated previous seasons.
 If he can get this team to a championship, he will get the promotion.
-Unfortunately, only one player has returned for the new season.
-The new team, which includes the boss' daughter, Kimberly (Vinessa Shaw), are clueless, make a dreadful start to the season and the boss is less than impressed.
+Unfortunately, only one player has returned for the new season, and the rest of the team has never played soccer before.
+The new team, which includes the boss's daughter, Kimberly, are clueless and make a dreadful start to the season, receiving no help from coach Chester.
+His boss demands better results by the time he comes back from vacation.

-In his personal life, Chester is engaged to Bess (Ilene Graff), who has a son, Matthew (Jonathan Brandis), from a previous marriage.
-Matthew just happens to be a great athlete, but poor grades get him kicked off the soccer team.
-Chester invites Matthew to watch the Ladybugs practice and to get some tips.
-Matthew has a crush on Kimberly from school, which partly inspires Chester to persuade him to dress like a girl and play for the team as "Martha".
-With only Chester, Matthew and Julie knowing Martha's secret identity, the team rallies through the season to reach the championship game.
-Kimberly befriends Martha, not knowing "she" is in fact Matthew.
+In his personal life, Chester is engaged to Bess, who has a son named Matthew from a previous marriage.
+Matthew happens to be a great soccer player, but poor grades and neglecting to finish his homework get him kicked off the team.
+Chester explains his predicament to Matthew, admits he knows nothing about soccer, and begs him for help.
+He then invites Matthew to watch the Ladybugs practice and offer advice, which inspires Chester to persuade him to dress up as a girl and play on the team, under the alias of "Martha."
+Matthew has a crush on Kimberly from school, which partly convinces him to follow through with the plan.
+Only Chester and Julie know Martha's secret identity.

-Just before the championship game, Bess finds out that Matthew has been dressing as a girl to play.
-Furious with Chester, she forces him to drop Matthew from the team.
-Kimberly, who has not been playing well, is also dropped at the request of Chester's boss.
+In his first game with the team, Matthew plays selfishly and has an unsportsmanlike attitude.
+He quits the deal, leaving Chester feeling defeated and ready to tell Bess he lied about the promotion, afraid it will ruin their engagement.
+Feeling bad for Chester, Matthew reconsiders at the last minute.
+Chester teaches Matthew how to act more polite and ladylike, and they go dress shopping together.
+During the next game, Matthew is more helpful and cooperative.
+He changes the coach's lineup, passes to his teammates, and encourages them while they score goals.
+Chester wants to take a player named Penny out, but Matthew wants to give her another chance.
+A motivated Penny dribbles the ball and assists a goal.
+They win the game, and the team celebrates with "Martha."